zhiyu-zhao-ucas/musearch/README.md

 ## Acknowledgements

-The μSearch codebase is built upon the [FLEXS framework](https://github.com/samsinai/FLEXS).
+The μSearch codebase is built upon the [FLEXS framework](https://github.com/samsinai/FLEXS) and the [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3)

 <!-- FLEXS is available on [PyPI](https://pypi.org/project/flexs/) 🐍 and can be installed with `pip install flexs`.